 The app is designed to be used at home so only minimal equipment is required for these workouts.
 Many use body weight only while others use 3 sets of dumbbells (light, medium, heavy).

 If you want to make sure you don’t get caught in a workout that requires equipment you don’t have, you can browse workouts that are specifically equipment-free.
+The only equipment I suggest you invest in is a good exercise mat (which is different than a yoga mat, by the way!)

 Getting Started with FitOn